 Again, putting this into Pipedrive and creating a task for it means you don’t have to do all that much either.

-The last email template I want to share with you today is one you can send after you successfully schedule and meet with a hiring manager.
+The last email template I want to share with you today is one you can send after you successfully schedule and meet with a client or hiring manager.

 At this point you’ve successfully qualified them and are ready to send a proposal.

-Freelancers tend to forget to follow up at this point and confirm that you will be sending a proposal.
+Freelancers and job seekers tend to forget to follow up at this point and confirm that you will be sending a proposal.
+It’s a great idea to touch base here.
+For example:

 Thanks again for meeting with me.

-I loved learning more about the job / project and have a few ideas for you coming in the next few days.
-Will send those over next along with my proposal.
+I loved learning more about the job / project and have a few ideas for you.
+Will send those over next along with my proposal in the next few days.

 Sometimes, people are just really freaking busy man.